numlims/dq/readme.md

 ## setup

-enter your database info in db.example.ini and mv db.example.ini to db.ini.
+enter your database info in db.example.ini and rename db.example.ini to db.ini.

 the code is in dq.ct. to make, say